romnn/simulators/README.md

 ## GPGPU Sims

-#### Docker
+#### Questions

+- why do results differ so much between gtx 1080 and rtx 3070 for accelsim
+- the tejas values seem weird
+- why do tejas number of instructions change with the config?

 #### TODO

+- barplots for more metrics
+- try to extract more metrics
+- plot the duration it takes
+- what effect does repeat have? - add repeat=1 as an input
+- parse the log.txt of multi2sim as well (execution time) - actually no, since the metrics and format are not always second? just measure runtime for  everything

+- check the accelsim logs that the inputs are correct
+- more inputs (longer running)
+- slightly change the GTX 1080 config to reflect my GPU

 - write a nice readme for how to run ampere native and accelsim sass benches

-- test building docker containers in github actions

 - go though all the comments and try to remember the difficulties and things that did not work